 The Norman Transcript

-After her retirement, she decided to leave the hectic pace of NYC in favor a more relaxed lifestyle.
-For the past 10 years, she shared a home in Norman with her younger sister, Ginger Parker.
-Chronic health issues became more problematic during the last couple of years, but Anna Lou’s passing was unexpected.
+After her retirement, she decided to leave the hectic pace of NYC in favor a more relaxed life-style.
+For the past ten years, she shared a home in Norman with her younger sister, Ginger Parker.
+Chronic health issues became more problematic during the last couple of years but Anna Lou’s passing was unexpected.

 Anna Lou will always be remembered for her ready-laugh and warmth.
 She had an embracing sensibility that attracted many friends and will be missed by them all.

-In addition to her sister, Ginger, Anna Lou is survived by an older brother, Charles Raymond Plott and his wife Marianna, who live in Pasadena, Calif.; one niece, Rebecca Ann Ruiz, her husband Victor Ruiz and daughter Raquel Ruiz; and nephew Charles Hugh Plott and his wife Keri and their two children, Justin and Brandan.
+In addition to her sister Ginger, Anna Lou is survived by an older brother, Charles Raymond Plott and his wife, Marianna who live in Pasadena, Calif.; one niece, Rebecca Ann Ruiz, her husband Victor Ruiz and daughter, Raquel Ruiz; a nephew, Charles Hugh Plott, and his wife, Keri, and their two children, Justin and Brandan.

 The family would like to thank all of those who helped Anna Lou in her times of health needs, especially Diana Clouse, Shannon Gabeheart and Sarah Gabeheart, the staff at Sooner Dialysis in Norman and the staff at Brookhaven Extensive Care in Norman.

 Arrangements for Anna and her family were placed in the care of the Vice Family at Havenbrook Funeral Home of Norman.
 Online condolences may be shared at www.havenbrookfuneralhome.com

 For local news and more, subscribe to The Norman Transcript Smart Edition, or our print edition.